chauhanchanchal/30-Days-of-DSA-in-Python/Day-02/README.md

 ```
 Summary

-Learned conditional statements: if, if–else, if–else–if
+-Learned conditional statements: if, if–else, if–else–if
-Learned loop statements: while, for, do–while
+-Learned loop statements: while, for, do–while
-Understood nested loops
+-Understood nested loops
-Used loop control statements: break and continue
+-Used loop control statements: break and continue

 📌 End of Day 02